cboettig/labnotebook/_posts/2010-04-20-waiting-time.md

 $\mu$) and small mutational steps (small $\sigma_{\mu}$).
 In our treatment, either one of these can become the limiting factor and correspond to different regimes of adaptive branching.
-If mutations are very rare, we’ll see that the population must essentially survive phase 3 in a single mutational step.
+If mutations are very rare, we'll see that the population must essentially survive phase 3 in a single mutational step.
 In this regime recieving a single mutation far enough into the $P_2$ region to survive the coexistence balance (phase 3 to 4).
 This corresponds to a single mutational step